-What to do with a computer science degree
+What to do with a Computer Science and Artificial Intelligence degree

-Explore the careers you might be interested in going into after studying a computer science degree.
+Explore the careers you might be interested in going into after studying a Computer Science and Artificial Intelligence degree.

-Computer Science students can go into a variety of careers including games development and information technology services.
+Computer Science and Artificial Intelligence students can go into a variety of careers including games development and information technology services.

 If you decide to study at Sussex, you can choose from a range of modules.
 Find out more about our courses and course content.

 Jobs may include, but are not limited to: